+Zoom meetings are not required but encourage.
 Personal series artmaking dominates the course, with assessment and integration of knowledge and communication through speaking and writing about art supporting the production phase and building an exhibition record.
 Work outside of class is required to complete personal series and participate in the arts community.
 The course is divided into three units, each with a personal series plan and class projects.
 Class usually begins with lectures or demonstrations, followed by guided practice then time to go in-depth with the technique or work on personal series projects.
 Students are encouraged to focus deeply and get into the flow of their work.
 The lab is open after class and on Tuesday, Thursday, Saturday and Sunday.
 Clay is in barrels in the main lab.
 Resident Students have 24/7 access to the Ceramics Lab main workroom, the glazing room and the staging room.
+A final in personal meeting is required.